peterpjaspers/yet-another-make/doc/yam.md

   then Yam demands that you declare C to be dependent on F in order to guarantee proper build order of P before C. Yam will tell you when you failed to do so.

-## Correct, reproducible deterministic and hermetic
+## Reproducability, deterministic and hermetic

-Deterministic implies that a build with the same input files and commands give the same output files on the same machine.
+A reproducable, also known as deterministic, build implies that a build with the same input files and commands give the same output files on the same machine.
 Hermetic implies that unexpectedly different input files are not possible, and builds are deterministic across machines/environments.